-On November 30, 2016, at a special meeting, the stockholders approved (i) an amendment to the Company's Second Amended and Restated Certificate of Incorporation to increase the number of shares of Common Stock that the Company is authorized to issue from 125 million shares to 250 million shares (the "Charter Amendment"); (ii) an amendment to the 2008 Plan to (a) increase the number of shares of Common Stock in the aggregate that may be subject to awards by 5,250,000 shares, from 9,355,000 to 14,605,000 shares and (b) increase the annual grant caps under the Company's 2008 Plan from 500,000 Options, 500,000 Stock Appreciation Rights and 350,000 Stock Grants and Restricted Stock Units that are intended to comply with the requirements of Section 162(m) of the Code to a cap of no more than a total of 3,000,000 Options, Stock Appreciation Rights, Stock Grants and Restricted Stock Units that are intended to comply with the requirements of Section 162(m) of the Code combined; and (iii) if necessary, an adjournment of the Stockholders' Meeting if there were insufficient votes in favor of the Charter Amendment.
+On November 30, 2016, at a special meeting, the stockholders approved (i) an amendment to the Company's Second Amended and Restated Certificate of Incorporation to increase the number of shares of Common Stock that the Company is authorized to issue from 125 million shares to 250 million shares (the "Charter Amendment"); (ii) an amendment to the 2008 Plan to (a) increase the number of shares of Common Stock in the aggregate that may be subject to awards by 5,250,000 shares, from 9,355,000 to 14,605,000 shares and (b) increase the annual grant caps under the Company's 2008 Plan from 500,000 Options, 500,000 Stock Appreciation Rights and 350,000 Stock Grants and Restricted Stock Units that are intended to comply with the requirements of Section 162(m) of the Code to a cap of no more than a total of 3,000,000 Options, Stock Appreciation Rights, Stock Grants and Restricted Stock Units that are intended to comply with the requirements of Section 162(m) of the Code to an equirements of Section 162(m) of the Code combined; and (iii) if necessary, an adjournment of the Stockholders' Meeting if there were insufficient votes in favor of the Charter Amendment.

-As of June 30, 2017, 4,360,887 shares remain available for grant under the 2008 Plan.
+As of September 30, 2017, 4,524,890 shares remain available for grant under the 2008 Plan.